 Coronavirus Job Retention Scheme

-The Coronavirus Job Retention Scheme allows all UK employers to access a financial subsidy worth 80% of their workers’ wage costs up to a cap of £2,500 per worker per month.
-Employers would need class their employees as ‘furloughed workers’ to be eligible for the scheme.
-For further information please click here.
+The Coronavirus Job Retention Scheme allows all UK employers to access a financial subsidy worth 80% of their 'furloughed' workers’ wage costs up to a cap of £2,500 per worker per month.

 Statutory Sick Pay (SSP) arrangements

-The current rate of SSP is £94.25 per week.
+The current rate of SSP is £95.85 per week (£94.25 before 6th April).
 Note that SSP can now be paid from the first day of absence.

 Talk to HMRC